meilisearch/engine-team/resources/meilisearch-release.md

-# MeiliSearch Releases
+# Meilisearch Releases

-This guide is to describe how to make relases and pre-releases for the [MeiliSearch repository](https://github.com/meilisearch/MeiliSearch).
+This guide is to describe how to make relases and pre-releases for the [Meilisearch repository](https://github.com/meilisearch/meilisearch).

 In the core team, a sprint lasts 4 weeks.